Employment Policies

 Assessments by Visitors – Every school field trip, group cave tour, scout troop and caving group is to be a given a satisfaction survey to be placed in the suggestion box.

 Background Checks – Act 114 of 2006 requires that ALL prospective employees, of organizations working directly with public and private schools, potentially having direct contact with students undergo background checks.
-All applicants are minimally required by law to submit two background checks:
+All applicants are minimally required by law to submit three background checks:

-- Dept. of Public Welfare Child Abuse Report (Act 151): By one’s first day of work, one must produce a Pennsylvania Department of Human Services: Child Abuse History Certification valid for the current year.
+(1) Dept. of Public Welfare Child Abuse Report (Act 151): By one’s first day of work, one must produce a Pennsylvania Department of Human Services: Child Abuse History Certification valid for the current year.
 (Contact: Childline and Abuse Registry, P O Box 8053.
-Harrisburg, PA 17105-8053; PH: 1-877-371-5422; or go to www.dhs.pa.gov; or email: kids@safe.pa.gov)
+Harrisburg, PA 17105-8053; PH: 1-877-371-5422; or go to www.dhs.pa.gov; or email: kids@safe.pa.gov.

-- State Police Criminal History Record (Act 34): By one’s first day of work, one must produce a Pennsylvania State Police Criminal Record Check, valid for the current year, which shows one has no history of violence or crimes against children.
+(2) State Police Criminal History Record (Act 34): By one’s first day of work, one must produce a Pennsylvania State Police Criminal Record Check, valid for the current year, which shows one has no history of violence or crimes against children.
 (Contact: https://epatch.state.pa.us or phone: 1-888-783-7972 for help.
 Note: you might have to download and print directly from their website.)
 Only violence against persons is of concern; other issues are ignored and deleted by us.

 Breaks – Lunch breaks are to last no more than thirty minutes and are to be paid for all employees because visitor demands can be so erratic and tour schedules so unpredictable that it is impossible to provide precise lunch times.
 Further, a lunch can be interrupted by an unusual visitor demand, such as the arrival of a surprise group.
 The price of the paid lunch time is the expectation that every employee is willing to serve visitor demand as it arises and catch lunch on a “catch-as-catch-can” basis.
 The same is true for other breaks during the day.
-If any employee finds himself or herself deprived of, on average, a five-minute personal break for each hour worked and a total of thirty minutes for lunch, then an appeal should immediately be made to the Day Manager.
+If any employee finds himself or herself deprived of, on average, a five-minute personal break for each hour worked and a total of thirty minutes for lunch, then an appeal should be made to the Director of Communication.

 Bureau of Deep Mine Safety Compliance – The Conservancy is inspected twice a year by the Pennsylvania Bureau of Deep Mine Safety.
 The advice and direction of this bureau is a great resource for the promotion of safety.
-Full cooperation is to be given the inspector and all questions are to be answered honestly.
+Full cooperation is to be given the inspector, and all questions are to be answered honestly.
 All directives from the inspector are to be given priority attention and fully carried out.

 Cave Appearance – All interpretive and caving staffers are to pick-up litter in the cave as they see it, and report to the Day Manager any maintenance issue they cannot address.
 A waste container shall be maintained at a point about mid-tour.
 Guides should politely mention that this convenience exists.